Skip to main content

 Time blocking works for personal goals exactly as it works for professional ones—the key is treating your own priorities as non-negotiable commitments.

-How do you conduct a weekly review across all life areas?
+How do You conduct a weekly review across all life areas?

 The weekly review is where work-life balance is actually maintained.
 During your review, assess progress in each active goal area, not just work: